subashc2023/Assistant/README.md

 - Auto-discovered and executed with `sys.executable` over stdio
 - Name is derived from file stem; tools are exposed as `<server>_<tool>`
 - Overrides: entries in `mcp_config.json`

+# TODO
+  - /dump to dump raw json to file
+  - /save to dump reader friendly chat history to file
+  - smart truncation of tool result jsons to save to file if its too big, and show schema, instead of filling up context window.
+  - smart history management with rolling window, to drop old tool calls, thinking sessions, and really old messages, that probably wont be needed
+  - even smarter history management that uses another LLM to summarize message history on the fly
+  - Continous Heirarchical Architecture, with 2 models running at all times, A small one managing state, context, etc. with another large one actually performing actions as necessary.